-If you experienced any negative actions as a result of reporting that were not in the list above, please specify.
+If you experienced any negative actions as a result

+of reporting that were not in the list above, please specify.
 Do not include any information that would identify yourself or others.

 66. Which type of leadership took the actions you marked as happening to you?
+Mark all that

+2016 Service Academy Gender Relations Survey 64.
+Did any of the actions you marked involve social media (for example, Facebook, Twitter, Yik Yak)? ☐ Yes ☐ No Cadet/midshipman leadership Academy permanent party leadership (for example, faculty member, coach, TAC Officer, AOC, Company Officer, Regimental Officer) 67.
+Do you have reason to believe that any of the leadership actions you experienced were only based on your report of sexual assault (that is, 65.
+The second type of retaliation described above may include any of the following personnel actions done by a person in a position to take such actions: Denied you or removed you from a leadership position Denied you a training opportunity that could have led to a leadership position Rated you lower than you deserved on a performance evaluation Denied you an award or other form of recognition you were previously eligible to received Assigned you new duties without doing the same to others Assigned you to duties that do not match your current class year or position within the company/squadron Made you perform additional duties that do not match your current class year or position within the company/squadron Transferred you to a different company/squadron without your request or agreement Ordered you to one or more mental health evaluations Disciplined you or ordered other corrective action Some other action that negatively affects, or could negatively affect, your position or career As a result of you reporting the sexual assault, has your leadership (for example, cadet/ midshipman leadership, faculty member, coach, TAC Officer, AOC, Company Officer, Regimental Officer) either done or threatened to do any actions such as those in the list above?
+No Not sure 68.
+Why do you think your leadership took the actions you marked as happening to you?
 Mark all that apply.

-- 🔀 Cadet/midshipman leadership - Academy permanent party leadership (for example, faculty member, coach, TAC Officer, AOC, Company Officer, Regimental Officer) - 67.
-Do you have reason to believe that any of the leadership actions you experienced were only based on your report of sexual assault (that is, not based on your conduct or performance)? - No

-- 🔀 Not sure - 68.
-Why do you think your leadership took the actions you marked as happening to you?
-Mark all that apply. - Not sure - They were trying to get back at you for making a report (unrestricted or restricted) - They were trying to discourage you from moving forward with your report - They were mad at you for causing a problem for them

-If you answered "No" to items Q56, Q59, and Q65, then \Rightarrow GO TO Q72.
+Not sure Not sure Not sure They were trying to get back at you for making a report (unrestricted or restricted) They were trying to discourage you from moving forward with your report They were mad at you for causing a problem for them If you answered "No" to items Q56, Q59, and Q65, then ⇒ GO TO Q72.
 Otherwise, continue to Q69.

-- 69. Thinking about all of the negative reactions you experienced from Academy peers and/or leadership, did you...
-Mark all that apply. - Discuss these behaviors with your friends, family or fellow cadets/midshipmen? - Discuss these behaviors with a professional (for example, chaplain, counselor, Sexual Assault Response Coordinator [SARC], Special Victims' Counsel [SVC]/Victims' Legal Counsel [VLC])? - Discuss these behaviors with anyone up your chain of command (for example, TAC officer/NCO, AOC/AMT, Company Officer/SEL, Regimental Officer)? - File a complaint (for example, with the Inspector General, Military Equal Opportunity Office, Commandant/Commandant Office)? - None of the above actions
+69. Thinking about all of the negative reactions you experienced from Academy peers and/or leadership, did you Mark all that apply.
+Discuss these behaviors with your friends, family or fellow cadets/midshipmen?
+Discuss these behaviors with a professional (for example, chaplain, counselor, Sexual Assault Response Coordinator [SARC], Special Victims' Counsel [SVC]/Victims' Legal Counsel [VLC])?
+Discuss these behaviors with anyone up your chain of command (for example, TAC officer/NCO, AOC/AMT, Company Officer/SEL, Regimental Officer)?
+File a complaint (for example, with the Inspector General, Military Equal Opportunity Office, Commandant/Commandant Office)?
+Yes None of the above actions

-If you did not discuss the behaviors with someone in your chain of command or file a complaint (Q69) then \Rightarrow GO TO Q71
+If you did not discuss the behaviors with someone in your chain of command or file a complaint (Q69) then ⇒ GO TO Q71